Michael Bennett Accused Of Lying About Las Vegas Incident By Fox Sports Radio Host Clay Travis

-Seattle Seahawks defensive end Michael Bennett created national headlines yesterday after he tweeted out a statement about his arrest following the Floyd Mayweather-Conor McGregor boxing match in Las Vegas.
+Seattle Seahawks defensive end Michael Bennett created national headlines yesterday after he tweeted out a statement about his arrest after the Floyd Mayweather-Conor McGregor boxing match in Las Vegas.

 About 1:30 a.m. on August 27, officers responding to a shots fired call (which later was determined to be unfounded) at the Cromwell Las Vegas Hotel & Casino temporarily took Bennett into custody because, the tweet maintained, he was a black man who was “in the wrong place and the wrong time.”

-The NFL and the sports industry generally have expressed strong support for Bennett and his allegations of racial profiling.
+The NFL and the sports industry generally has expressed strong support for Bennett and his claim of racial profiling.
 Clay Travis of Fox Sports Radio has registered a dissenting view, however, assailing the sports media for a rush to judgment and accusing the player of lying about what happened.

 The Seattle Seahawks originally signed Bennett — who is currently sitting during the national anthem in pre-game ceremonies — as an undrafted free agent in 2009.
 The team waived him later that same year, and he was claimed off waivers by the Tampa Bay Buccaneers.
 He resigned with the Seahawks in March 2013 as an unrestricted free agent, and last year he inked a three-year contract extension with the team.

-In response to the controversy, the Las Vegas Metropolitan Police Department released a bodycam video (embedded below) of the dramatic and chaotic situation that night as a squad of officers deployed into the venue and which apparently also shows at the very end Bennett being taken into custody.
-Cops allege that Bennett was hiding near a slot machine when they entered the casino, started running from them, and jumped over a wall in an attempt to evade them.
+In response to the controversy, the Las Vegas Metropolitan Police Department released a bodycam video of the dramatic and chaotic situation that night as a squad of officers deployed into the venue and which apparently also shows at the very end Bennett being taken into custody.
+Cops maintain Bennett was hiding near a slot machine when they entered the casino, started running from them, and jumped over a wall in an attempt to evade them.

 With that in mind, in a long post at his Outkick the Coverage blog, Clay Travis accused Michael Bennett of being untruthful about what went down in Vegas.